How to Start a Corporation in Iowa

 How to Get an Iowa Certificate of Good Standing

 A Certificate of Good Standing, known in Iowa as a Certificate of Existence, verifies that your Iowa corporation was legally formed and has been properly maintained.
-Several instances where you might need to get one include:

 To obtain a Certificate of Existence in Iowa, you must search for your corporation in the state’s online database and then print the certificate with the provided link.
 The fee is $5.